 - 95 or higher on the internet based test (iBT)

-Student kit fees include supplies, instruments, sterilization, instrument procurement, instrument management, equipment, repair and replacement costs.
+Student kit fees include supplies, instruments, sterilization, instrument procurement, instrument management, equipment and repair.
 Students utilize and are issued school managed instruments and equipment.
 Some of the instruments and equipment will be owned by the students.
 Students pay a use fee for provided materials, instruments and equipment that are owned by the School.

 For More Information: